gainskills/Kex-Zh-Blog/content/post/2018-12-19-ipsec-over-paloalto-fw-static-nat.md

 ##### 7. Configure routing on Palo Alto

-Default route with next hop: 10.0.17.7
+Default route with the next hop: 10.0.17.7

-Static route to 10.0.56.0/24 with next hop 10.0.15.5
+A static route to 10.0.56.0/24 with the next hop 10.0.15.5

 {{< imgproc imgPath="2018/12/22-opt.png" alt="Route" max-height="360" >}}

-##### 8. Configure PAT for Requirement #4: traffic from LAN to Internet
+##### 8. Configure PAT for Requirement #4: traffic from LAN to the Internet

 {{< imgproc imgPath="2018/12/23-opt.png" alt="PAT-1" max-height="360" >}}